capstone-bangkidss/.github/profile/README.md

 ### 👩‍💻Learning Path Contributions:

 - **Machine Learning**: Developed models using content-based and collaborative filtering with NLP and Neural Networks.
 Evaluated performance using MSE and RMSE.
-- **Mobile Development**: Design and created an Android app in Kotlin, integrating it with the API from the backend.
+- **Mobile Development**: Designed and created an Android app in Kotlin, integrating it with the API from the backend.
 - **Cloud Computing**: Built a robust RESTful API, Integrate Machine learning model with backend and mobile application.
 Utilize Docker and Google Cloud Platform for deployment and monitoring

 ### Project Status